 The Quality Management team will work with the CSO, Security, and Design and Engineering managers to access, review, audit, analyze and report on all data and systems to the CPO.
-The CPO enforces all standards related to the delivery of products and services and compliance with Government standards and requirements.
-This includes technical, billing and invoicing, order management, CSO, transition, and program management.

-As shown in Qwest uses an of defining process metrics, analyzing process outputs, identifying exceptions and deviations from the Acceptable Quality Levels (AQLs), determining root causes for exceptions and deviations, implementing corrective actions and translating lessons learned into specific process improvement opportunities.
+The CPO enforces all standards related to the delivery of products and services and compliance with defining process metrics, analyzing process outputs, identifying exceptions and deviations from the Acceptable Quality Levels (AQLs), determining root causes for exceptions and deviations, implementing corrective actions and translating lessons learned into specific process improvements opportunities.

-To ensure adherence to the performance standards, the same is applied across the various functional areas where performance and Quality of Service are to be addressed.
-The basic process is designed to continuously collect data, identify key service and process issues, analyze the data and implement change.
+To ensure adherence to the performance standards, some variation of the same process is applied across the various functional areas where performance and Quality of Service are to be addressed.
+The basic process is designed to continuously collect data, identify key services and process issues, analyze the data and implement change.
 Process, product and service metrics are critical to providing quantitative information necessary to support informed management decisions throughout the program.

-6.2 ENSURING COMPLIANCE WITH CONTRACTUAL SERVICE LEVEL AGREEMENTS (SLA'S)
+6.2 ENSURING COMPLIANCE WITH CONTRACTUAL SERVICE LEVEL AGREEMENTS (SLAs)